Hearthstone Battlegrounds Strategy Guide [Season 8]

 • Season 6 (December 2023): Anomalies got removed, Tavern Spells were added and Quests brought back in.

 • Season 7 (April 2024): Quests are removed, Tavern Spells kept and Battlegrounds Duos are introduced for the first time.
 A lot of minions are removed and introduced.
+In Mid-season Buddies have been added.

-This guide focuses on regular Hearthstone Battlegrounds, and we will update it weekly.
 For Duos, check out our full HS BG Advanced Duos Guide.

 In this guide, we will talk about overall gameplay flow, and analyze the best meta builds for every minion type (tribe), but also what kind of builds can counter it and what Tavern Spells you should go for when playing a specific build.
 You can check out our full Hearthstone Battlegrounds Hero guide as they will not be included in this article since variations are too vast.
 Without further ado, let’s dive deep into the Hearthstone Battlegrounds Guide and explore meta builds for each tribe.

-General Hearthstone Battlegrounds Season 7 Tips and Strategies
+General Hearthstone Battlegrounds Season 8 Tips and Strategies

 Even though you will find a lot of specific builds in this guide, the essence of your gameplay needs to be your understanding of tempo and when to level up.
 Below we put some very loose and general guidelines on how to play early and midgame, but the issue still remains – Hearthstone Battlegrounds is extremely RNG-based and there are almost infinite scenarios that can happen with minions, your hero power, spells, combos, etc.